-Last year it was the "Use it or Lose it" legislation.
-This year it's the President's budget, which includes a billion dollars in new taxes just on operations in the Gulf of Mexico.
+Last year it was the "Use it or Lose it" legislation this year it's the President's budget, which includes a billion dollars in new taxes just on operations in the Gulf of Mexico.
 These new "non-producing" fees will charge companies while they wait for federal permits, evaluate seismic data, or spend billions to build the infrastructure needed to produce oil from deep beneath the sea floor.
 These fees will not make companies develop any faster.
-In fact, the fees constitute a purely punitive proposal designed for what appears to be cheap political gain.
+The fees constitute a purely punitive proposal designed for cheap political gain.

-New fees will, however, harm domestic development by discouraging companies from investing in marginal leases, thus reducing investments in new development and ultimately leaving us more dependent on foreign sources of oil.
+They will however, harm domestic development by discouraging companies to invest in marginal leases, reducing investments in new development ultimately leaving us more dependent on foreign sources of oil.

 The development of the deepwater Gulf of Mexico is one of the greatest technical challenges in the world.
 There is a reason that in the movie Armageddon when they wanted to drill on an asteroid hurtling toward earth they picked some roughneck oil drillers.
 Just one example of the challenges is the Chevron Buckskin prospect which recently had a "significant discovery."
 This block is approximately 190 miles southeast of Houston, Texas.

-This lease was issued in December of 2003.
-It's a 10 year lease covering 9 square miles located in 6700 feet of water.
+This lease was issued in December of 2003, it's a 10 year lease covering 9 square miles located in 6700 feet of water.
 The Buckskin No. 1 discovery well is located in approximately 6,920 feet of water and was drilled to a depth of 29,404 feet.
 It has taken 5 years to get to the successful discovery well and will likely take another 5 years to bring this discovery to development.
 All before Chevron and its partners receive any income from their investment.
 By the time Buckskin goes on line, it is not unreasonable to expect Chevron and its partners would have spent between \$4 and \$6 Billion to develop the field.